ibm-cloud-docs/key-protect/migrate-tool.md

 ### Phase 2: Match associations
 {: #migrate-tool-authz-phase2}

-For each row in the CSV, the tool fetches all associations on the source HPCS key (the cloud resources encrypted by that key) and checks whether an IAM authorization policy exists that would allow each associated service to use the target Key Protect Dedicated key.
-The tool also looks up the resource group of each target Key Protect Dedicated instance via the IBM Cloud Resource Controller API, so that policies scoped to a resource group can be matched.
+For each row in the CSV, the tool fetches all associations on the source HPCS key (the cloud resources encrypted by that key).
+The tool checks whether an IAM authorization policy exists that would allow each associated service to use the target Key Protect Dedicated key.
+The tool also looks up the resource group of each target Key Protect Dedicated instance through the IBM Cloud resource controller API so that policies that are scoped to a resource group can be matched.

 For each association, the tool reports either: